mskNeo/mskNeo/README.md

-# Hi all, and welcome to King Khan's Domain
+# Hi all, and welcome to My Domain
 My name is Mahdeen Khan, but I go by Neo.
-I am a student at Yale University majoring in Computing and the Arts.
-This is a new major which is a cross between Computer Science and Visual Art.
+I am a student at Yale University majoring in Computing and the Arts, which is a joint major between Computer Science and Visual Art.

 I am currently learning React and designing my own web-based projects for fun!
 I am working towards being a Frontend Developer, and hopefully soon, a Full Stack Developer.

-💻 Languages and Frameworks I Know: HTML, CSS, JavaScript, React, Python, C
+💻 Languages, Libraries, and Frameworks I Know: HTML, CSS, JavaScript, React, NodeJS, d3.js, Python, C

-🎥 Fun Fact: I was indeed named after the main character from the Matrix series.
+🎥 Fun Fact: I was indeed named after Keanu Reeves' character from the Matrix series.

 📫 How to reach me: My email is mahdeen.s.khan@yale.edu.